Skip to Content

 dowel for plant stakes

 But staking the plant is just the first step.
 Now you have to attach the plant to the stake.
 How you do this depends on what kind of houseplant you’re staking and how hardy it is.
-You can use garden tape that stretches as the plant grows; this would be a great approach for a more fragile plant, I think.
+You can use vinyl garden tape that stretches as the plant grows; this would be a great approach for a more fragile plant, I think.
 You can also use thin wire or little twisty ties, which I’ve see on plants like orchids.

 I chose to use twine for my rubber plant since the branches I would be securing were so thick.
 Since I already had garden twine on hand, I used that to gently pull branches up and tie them to the stake.
 I tied a few branches up and tried to evenly space the ties around the plant and at different spots on the stake so that I didn’t have them all on one side.